Magic Quadrant for Sales Force Automation

 Offering (Product) Strategy: The vendor should demonstrate a vision for new application functionality across the breadth and depth of product capabilities; this is critical for meeting the needs of a maturing market.
-Subcriteria include the vendor's vision for opportunity management; sales effectiveness capabilities, such as guided selling, sales configuration, quote management and content management; sales performance management, including incentive compensation, quota management and territory management, and sales coaching; access and architecture (such as openness, flexibility, extensibility and usability); and sales reporting and analytics.
+Subcriteria include the vendor's vision for opportunity management; sales effectiveness capabilities, such as guided selling, sales configuration, quote management and content management; territory management; access and architecture (such as openness, flexibility, extensibility and usability); and sales reporting and analytics.
 The product strategy can be a combination of organic development, acquisitions and/or ecosystems.
 However, for ecosystems, close attention is paid to the quality and support of third-party partners.

 Business Model: Vendors need to have clear business plans for how they will be successful in the SFA market.
 These business plans should include appropriate levels of investment to achieve profitability and healthy revenue growth during a three- to five-year period.
 Sales channel and partnership strategies are important components.

-Innovation: Vendors must show a marshaling of resources, expertise or capital for competitive advantage or investments in new areas, such as social collaboration, cloud computing and SaaS; or new devices, such as the iPad; or new technology directions, such as the Gartner Nexus of Forces.
+Innovation: Vendors must show a marshaling of resources, expertise or capital for competitive advantage or investments in new areas, such as social collaboration, cloud computing and SaaS; or new devices, such as the tablets and smartphones; or new technology directions, such as the Gartner Nexus of Forces.

 Geographic Strategy: We examine the vendor's strategy to direct resources, skills and offerings to meet the specific needs of regions outside the corporate headquarters' location, directly or through partners, channels and subsidiaries, as appropriate for that geography and market.